natecostello/van_two_point_oh/van/functional/lighting/lighting.md

 We were a little concerned with brightness and coverage.
 A comparison of two ceiling runs of the tunable white to our previous van suggests 4 times the lumens and a wider beam pattern (not sure how will be affected by the channel).
 Based on this we are going to start with two ceiling runs and see how that goes.

+**On third thought:**
+We are pivoting to the V-shaped track for the ceiling.

+According to [this](mounting-clip-screw-size.pdf) comment from a mounting clip [amazon listing](https://us.amazon.com/Muzata-Channel-Mounting-Aluminum-LCU1/dp/B06WW2FFR6):

+>ISO M3 90° flat head, UTS #4-40 82° flat head, #6-32 100° flat head all recess fully.
+82° is the default for inch sized flat head screws.
+The #6-32 82° head is too tall for the stamped countersink and may contact the extrusion and interfere with retention.
+100° can be easier to find than 110° or 120°, but any of those seem to work with the stamped countersink.
+I don’t have any guaranteed dimensions for the countersink coining and this is based on a small sample from 2017 that may not be representative of product delivered at other times.

+This pushes us towards 6-32 100 degree flat heads with 6-32 low profile clip nuts for the ceiling panel brackets.
+These screws are available in a 3/4 inch length which should be totally sufficient.

+6-32 low profile clip nuts are for a maximum thickness material of 0.062 which limits us to 1/16 material for the ceiling panel brackets.

+The widest angle that McMaster sells in 1/16 is 2 1/8 inches.
+This gives just over 3/4 inch of over hang.
+Too tight.
+McMaster sells 4" wide 1/16 flat aluminum.
+This could work (but cutting will require some thought).
+Could go with a send cut send approach.

+Muzata joining brackets are 3/4 inch wide.
+This puts holes centers at 3/8 from edge of joining bracket.
+If we assume a 1/4 stand off from edge of L-track, this is a hole stand off of 5/8 from L-track.
+This corresponds to a 1/2 stand off from edge of ceiling panel assuming a 1/8 allowance for neoprene.
+Pretty tight given these need to be oversided holes.
+Will consult with soph.
+We will assume 3 joining brackets (6 fasteners) per ceiling panel.

 ### Reading Lights

 These look perfect:  red and white modes, dimmable, and support 24V: